 It's easy to prepare these loaded potato wedges but there are also a few shortcuts that can be taken, such as choosing shop bought vegan guacamole and salsa.

-This recipe uses the nutritious and tasty humble potato to prepare a delicious fake-away.
-I love potatoes as they are just so inexpensive and versatile.
-And you can make a delicious meal of them as the hero ingredient.
+This recipe uses the nutritious and tasty humble potato to prepare a delicious fake-away or take-out at home.
+I love potatoes as they are just so inexpensive, versatile and you can make a delicious meal of them as the hero ingredient.

-These potato wedges do not require oil to roast but if you prefer mix through 1-2 tbsp of olive oil along with the spices and herbs.
+These potato wedges do not require oil to roast but if you prefer mix through 1-2 tablespoons of olive oil along with the spices and herbs.
+The addition of oil will result in a crispier potato.
 The wedges are baked for 25-40 minutes until golden and soft, exact times depend on how thick the potatoes have been cut.